rdkcentral/Lightning-SDK/docs/plugins/metrics.md

 It's important to know how people use Apps, and we can do so by keeping track of a range of metrics and send them to a backend.

 Different operators might implement the tracking metrics in different ways.
-That's why the Lightning SDK offers a Metrics plugin, which is a generic interface for for developers, independent of the operator or platform.
+That's why the Firebolt SDK offers a Metrics plugin, which is a generic interface for for developers, independent of the operator or platform.

 Some standard metrics are automatically implemented by the  SDK.
 Such as _app launched_, _app loaded_, _app closed_ and various media _player events_.